RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/README.md

 - You want to create an action, everytime a bucket is created AND when the resourceName is "backups".
 - If those two things happen, you want to take action and send an Email to the backups administrator.

+The format of the OCI Event is compliant with an standard defined by the CNCF for cloud based events.
+The envelope contains elements such as:

+- cloudEventsVersion
+- contentType
+- data
+- eventID
+- eventTime
+- eventType
+- eventTypeVersion
+- extensions
+- source

+(If you want to lear more about the structe take a look to this documentation https://docs.cloud.oracle.com/en-us/iaas/Content/Events/Reference/eventenvelopereference.htm)

 For learning more about events, you can take a look to the official Oracle documentation, here: https://docs.cloud.oracle.com/en-us/iaas/Content/Events/Concepts/eventsoverview.htm

 The OCI Events scenarios that you are about to go through are the following: